rmt-20-tartu-fox/p2-iproject-client/README.md

 ### Project description

 > Disclaimer: This app is not intented as a main source to detect disease, API used in this app has flawed and is not complete.
 This app use basic symptom checker feature from [api-medic](https://apimedic.com/).
 In real world cases, you need complex feature to diagnose a disease.
-Also, seek medical assistance if you not feeling well.
+Also, seek medical assistance if you are not feeling well.
 The creator of this app is not a doctor, so he don't really know how to diagnose a disease.

 This project is called DiagnostTool, it has these features:
 1. Diagnose disease based on symptoms